Hilton Head Christian girls win fourth straight state championship

-SUMTER, Ga.
+SUMTER, S.C.
 (WSAV) – The Hilton Head Christian girls basketball have now won four state championship games in four years after defeating the Orangeburg Prep Indians 45-34.

-The game was a tale of two halves and the Eagles found themselves down early.
-They trailed in the first half, 19-14, but came out with a vengeance in the second half.
+The game was a tale of two halves and the Eagles found themselves down early, trailing 19-14 at the intermission.

+However, Hilton Head Christian rallied back, going on a 20-4 run in the third quarter to smooth their road to a championship.

 “Orangeburg Prep is a great team,” Kenny Conroy, the head girls basketball head coach said.
 “They gave us everything they wanted to and had a great plan tonight…slowing us down.
 And we were lucky we had a spurt where we knocked down about 7 shots and couple of them were three-pointers.
 That all changed the game.”